 Locally designed playgrounds were introduced to Singapore’s housing estates in the early 1970s by the Housing & Development Board (HDB).
-These pioneer generation playgrounds were mostly consisted of merry-go-rounds, swings, see-saws and slides.
+These pioneer generation playgrounds mostly consisted of merry-go-rounds, swings, see-saws and slides.

 In the late 70s, HDB began to build playgrounds that reflected Singapore’s culture and identity.
 One such design was the iconic dragon playground designed in 1979 by Khor Ean Ghee, HDB’s in-house designer.
 He drew his inspiration from the Oriental dragon commonly seen among the Chinese community in Singapore.